SerenGTI/Forschungsprojekt/documentation/giraph_installation_steps.md

 ```
 ./sortEdgeList --in <inputGraph> -g <outputGraph> --weighted
 ```
+where sortEdgeList is our conversion tool available at `scripts/sortEdgeList.cpp`.

 ## Copying graph files to the HDFS
 All input and output files must be copied to the hadoop dfs.
 Only there are they accessible through Giraph.
 You can copy to the HDFS with